 Moreover, the files are distributed from the various hard disks automatically by Windows 10, therefore, it is possible that, in the event of a failure of a hard disk, some files scattered throughout various folders are lost.

-The newly created virtual drive is also visible in Disk management, as if it were a normal basic disk.
-The two physical disks that make up the virtual drive are no longer visible in the list.
+The virtual unit just created is also visible in Disk management, as if it were a normal basic album.
+The two physical records that make up the virtual unit are no longer visible in the list.

 Performance of Windows 10 Simple Storage Spaces